Clubhouse Games: 51 Worldwide Classics: Development

 Clubhouse Games: 51 Worldwide Classics was developed by NDcube, who had previously developed Super Mario Party for the Nintendo Switch.
 The game was revealed in Nintendo Direct Mini presentation held in March 2020, with a trailer revealing the complete list of games featured in the compilation.
 A follow-up overview trailer was released in Japan and North America in the same year.
 Certain game elements resemble those seen in the Wii U's E3 2011 reveal trailer, in which Renegade, Checkers, and Chess were shown on the Wii U GamePad.
 The courses in Golf are recreations of the nine holes from Wii Sports, which themselves were inspired by the courses from Golf for the NES.

 Reception

 In July 2020, Nintendo published the global popularity statistics of each game, with 1.5 million players of dots and boxes.

+Clubhouse Games: 51 Worldwide Classics received generally favorable reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 82% of critics.

 The game received generally positive reviews, mostly attributed to the presentation, the selection of games available, the large focus on single player content, online features, and matchmaking.
 The AI for the game was also praised as surprisingly tough.
 Ben Kuchera of Polygon praised the game selection in a simple package and the tutorials.
 Christian Donlan of Eurogamer praised the presentation, polish, and atmosphere.
 Chris Scullion of Nintendo Life commended the online matchmaking's attempt to not keep players waiting by cuing other players in on what games they selected.
 Common complaints included a lack of 3-to-4 player multiplayer game options, omissions of certain games, and a lack of support for all Nintendo Switch play styles.